WrinkleRelease/brfss/readme.md

 Install Docker Desktop and get the latest PostgreSQL image.
 The `docker-compose.yml` files found in `brfss-2022` and `brfss-2023` directories are the instructions for starting up your Postgres db.
 The compose file is structured to give a persistent db even if the container is stopped and restarted.

 > [!CAUTION]
-> If you want to keep your Postgres data, sping the container down with `docker-compose down`.
+> If you want to keep your Postgres data, spin the container down with `docker-compose down`.
 Do _not_ use `docker-compose down -v` unless you want to scrub completely and re-initialize.
+The `-v` flag scrubs the persistent volumes.
+You can see these volumes with `docker volume ls`.
+Nothing listed means no persistent docker volumes are present.

 Since you started the docker container without an `init.db` the Postgres db exists but has no table or variable data in it.